Andre0991/vilpy/README.md

 **Important: Work in progress.
 Expect things to break.**

 This is a stripped-down fork of the excellent [lispy](https://github.com/abo-abo/lispy), a paredit-like mode.
-The motivation is not loading `le-clojure.clj` (or any other language-specific file), which relies on injecting dependencies to cider and will not work on some project setups (see https://github.com/abo-abo/lispy/issues/552).
+Think of it as a `lispy-core`, which is lighter, but no less . `vilpy` strives to be vimmier (though no less suited for non-Evil users) and smaller (no refactoring and debugging features, fewer external dependencies).
+For a complete description, please consult the [alternatives](#alternatives) section.

 I prefer forking the original code because (1) the author is happy with the current approach of bundling everything in the same package, and that's perfectly fine ([issue](https://github.com/abo-abo/lispy/issues/74)) and (2) `lispy` is critical for getting things done in my job, but the Clojure-specific parts are not important for me and they do interfere with some projects.

-Design goals (mostly not taken into practice yet):
-- Be vimmier: avoid using modifier keys and prefer composability over specialization
-- Reduce the feature set to navigation and evaluation functions.
-We don't need debugging and tags features.
-Refactoring commands can be leveraged from other packages.
-- Prefer to leverage Emacs built-in functions whenever possible.
-- Implement a uniform API that works well with all supported languages.
-Alternatively: avoid language-specific commands.
-- Rely on fewer external dependencies.
-- Drop support for non-lisps languages.

 ## Differences with `lispy`